In Melbourne Tonight: Rover

-Kennedy requested a "reject" dog from the Jack Davey Memorial Guide Dog Centre and was given a Labrador Retriever which he named "Rover".
+Kennedy requested a "reject" dog from the Jack Davey Memorial Guide Dog Centre and was given a Labrador Retriever, which he named "Rover".

 Rover was sometimes brought into the studio to assist with advertisements for Pal dog food.
-One night the dog showed no interest whatsoever in the product, which Kennedy then himself proceeded to eat with apparent relish, straight from the can – or so it seemed.
+One night, the dog showed no interest whatsoever in the product, which Kennedy then himself proceeded to eat with apparent relish, straight from the can – or so it seemed.

 Rover also achieved television immortality by relieving himself – live to air – upon one of the huge cameras.
 The studio audience collapsed in hysterics, but the duration and urgency of Rover's impressively hydraulic performance might have led some cynics to question just how impromptu the event really was.

-Biographer Blundell quotes Ernie Carroll:Pal dog food, with Rover [...] was time consuming [...] once we fed him all afternoon so that when he came out to do the commercial he didn't want to touch the Pal dog food.
+Biographer Blundell quotes Ernie Carroll:Pal dog food, with Rover [...] was time consuming [...] once we fed him all afternoon so that when he came out to do the commercial, he didn't want to touch the Pal dog food.
 He was already full of it. [...] on another occasion they had him drink before the show, big drinks.
 So when he came out, he peed all over the camera and all around the set [...]
 Even those seemingly innocent dog manoeuvres were carefully planned.Kennedy was exasperated for decades by questions about "whatever happened to Rover".
 As late as 1989, on Graham Kennedy's News Hour (see below), he answered a viewer's question couched in exactly those words with the withering reply "... he was a dog.
 What do you think happened?"

 In early June 2005, on the 3AW program Nightline with Philip Brady and Bruce Mansfield, Patti (McGrath) Newton stated that her father had often looked after Rover when he appeared at GTV-9.
-It seems that Kennedy had become increasingly irritated with retrieving Rover from the pound and so, when Patti's father's dog died, Rover went on to a long and happy life at the McGrath (senior) household.
+It seems that Kennedy had become increasingly irritated with retrieving Rover from the pound, so when Patti's father's dog died, Rover went on to a long and happy life at the McGrath (senior) household.